-Afterward, rinse off the soap completely before drying.
+Afterward, rinse off the soap thoroughly before drying.

-Always dry your silverware completely before storing and don’t utilize bleach or harsh scouring agents.
+Always dry your silverware entirely before storing, and don’t utilize bleach or harsh scouring agents.
 Also, never leave your silverware inside the dishwasher.

 To conclude, silver might be generally recognized as safe to use for eating or drinking, but it is still best to conduct a lead test before using it.